pingcap/docs/performance-tuning-methods.md

 The database time metric is the sum of the latency that TiDB processes SQL per second, which is also the total time that TiDB concurrently processes application SQL requests per second (equal to the number of active connections).

 The Performance Overview dashboard provides the following three stacked area graphs.
-They help you understand database load profile and quickly locate the bottleneck causes in terms of statements, execution phase, and TiKV or PD request type during SQL execution.
+By checking these graphs, you can quickly identify the workload type of your database and locate the bottleneck causes in terms of statements, execution phases, and TiKV or PD request type during SQL execution.

 - Database Time By SQL Type
 - Database Time By SQL Phase